NCssb64/major-stats/README.md

 # major-stats
-Compiling basic match statistics from super majors.
+Compiling basic match statistics from majors.

-Access the spreadsheet containing the data in this project by going here: https://docs.google.com/spreadsheets/d/1zzXHuM-5LYCkfolMJtZg0ycAlJvGzFhXAHNaKwwqA-I/edit?usp=sharing
+Raw data available here:
+https://docs.google.com/spreadsheets/d/1zzXHuM-5LYCkfolMJtZg0ycAlJvGzFhXAHNaKwwqA-I/edit?usp=sharing

+To analyze the data (e.g. "how many games between fox and puff at G3?") look at `generate_table.ipynb`.

+So far all archived match data is from recorded matches only.

 ## Current status (2017-02-16)
   * the data contains all matches recorded from the following tournaments:
     * G3
     * GOML 2016
     * Pound 2016

-  * code tabulates
+  * the code tabulates
     * number of matches between characters
     * win % each character has over each other
     * can restrict these results to just bracket matches (or just pools matches)